 Oxford has a rich literary history and counts numerous influential writers amongst its alumni.
 What a lot of people might not know though is just how many Oxford landmarks have inspired fictional places in our favourite stories.

 Come with me a self-guided walking tour of Oxford’s literary history featuring authors all the way from Phillip Pullman to J R R Tolkien.
 This is the perfect day out in Oxford for book lover’s.

 You’ll find a free map with walking directions at the bottom!

 9 am – Magdalen College

-We’ll start the day a little way out of the centre at Magdalen College where C S Lewis was a tutor of English.
+We’ll start this literary tour of Oxford a little way out of the city centre at Magdalen College where C S Lewis was a tutor of English.
 It was during this time that he wrote many of his most famous works, including his fictional series The Chronicles of Narnia.
 Magdalen is one of the most impressive and most beautiful colleges at Oxford University so take your time exploring the grounds and imagine what it must’ve been like to study under C S Lewis back in the 20s, 30s and 40s!

 10 am – University of Oxford Botanic Gardens

 From Magdalen you should make your way across the road to the University of Oxford Botanic Gardens.
 It was only in my final year at Oxford that I really discovered these gardens and began to appreciate their beauty.
 It was only after I left that I discovered it’s literary significance for many of my favourite authors.
 Here you’ll find: